-Our House was founded in 1984 as a result of concerns by parishioners of St. Stephen the Martyr Anglican church.
+Our House was founded as a result of concerns by parishioners of St. Stephen the Martyr Anglican church.
 At the time, the area around the church was surrounded by people in need, including many people with substance use disorders, who used the area as a safe place.
 The house was originally founded as a halfway house, looking to give people a way to reshape their lives by providing drop-in services offered by a dedicated team of volunteers.
 Eventual renovations allowed for short stays by young male and female people who use drugs.

 Mortgage funds obtained from Alberta Mortgage and Housing Corporation under the Special Housing Needs Program.
 The 35-year mortgage received an interest subsidy.
 This is used to purchase the John Hilton House in the Cromdale area.
 Our House commits to continued community service.